aath0/aath0.github.io/menu/announcement.md

 Sigurd Alnes: sigurd.alnes@inf.unibe.ch

 Athina Tzovara: athina.tzovara@inf.unibe.ch

+## Forecasting epileptic seizures
+Interested in doing a master thesis in computational neuroscience ?
+We are about to start a prospective trial of forecasting seizures for people with epilepsy and we need your help.
+Please convince us that you are the passionate student who can bring the required coding competences and motivation to crack an important clinical problem.

+At the University hospital of Bern (Inselspital) and the University of Geneva we are starting a new seizure forecasting project in 2022, duration 6-12 months, to be agreed upon.
+Part-time home-based work is possible, weekly meetings in Bern or Geneva are expected.
+The team is young and dynamic and includes engineers, biologists, physicists, and neurologists.
+The candidate will be trained conjointly by a computational neuroscientist (T. Proix; https://ndlab.ch/) and a neurologist (M. Baud, www.neuro-elab.com) who both specialize in quantitative neuroscience research.
+The candidate will mostly work on computational problems, but, if language skills allow (German or French) will have opportunities to interact directly with chronic epilepsy patients in the neurology department for the acquisition of intracranial EEG recordings.
+The task at hand will combine software development, EEG signal processing and machine learning.

+### Required qualifications
+* Ongoing studies in any quantitative / engineering field: physics, computer science or neuroscience
+* Strong abilities in computer programming (Matlab and/or Python)

+### Preferred qualifications
+* German speaking
+* Experience with deep-learning, machine-learning or statistical model development

+### Your tasks
+* Software development and versioning
+* Automatization of an analysis pipeline for prospective data collection
+* Forecast performance verification

+Please send us your complete application (CV, motivation letter, references, etc...) to:
+* Maxime Baud (Assistant Professor, Inselspital), maxime.baud.neuro@gmail.com, www.neuro-elab.com
+* Timothée Proix (Scientific associate, Fundamental neurosciences, University of Geneva, timothee.proix@unige.ch, https://ndlab.ch/)

 ## Actigraphy analysis in REM sleep behavior disorder
 ### Potential follow-up tool and disease progression marker?!